in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 Spring Boot brings in new thought process around this.

+> Can we bring more intelligence into this?
+When somebody adds spring mvc jar into application, can we auto configure the basic things based on this?

 - How about auto configuring a Data Source if Hibernate jar is on the classpath?
 - How about auto configuring a Dispatcher Servlet if Spring MVC jar is on the classpath?

 There would be provisions to override the default auto configuration.

-This entire process of Spring Boot provide default configuration based on what classes are available on the CLASSPATH and what configuration is provided for the application is called Auto Configuration.
+> This entire process of Spring Boot provide default configuration based on what classes are available on the CLASSPATH and what configuration is provided for the application is called Auto Configuration.

 To understand Auto Configuration further, lets bootstrap a simple Spring Boot Application using Spring Initializr

 ## Creating REST Services Application with Spring Initializr

-Spring Initializr( http://start.spring.io/) is great tool to bootstrap your Spring Boot projects.
+> Spring Initializr( http://start.spring.io/) is great tool to bootstrap your Spring Boot projects.

 ![Image](/images/Spring-Initializr-Web.png "Web, Actuator and Developer Tools")